raulvasile/vimconfig2/README.md

 A new vim configuration for MacVim

 # Requirements
-- Vundle - package manager for Vim
+- Vundle - package manager for Vim.
 Check ``https://github.com/VundleVim/Vundle.vim`` for more details